Staffing Levels and Dependency Audit - Care Homes

 • Q6 | Unanswered

-Is there evidence the provider considers CQC expectations around sufficient numbers of suitably skilled staff across all shifts?
+Is there evidence that the provider considers CQC expectations around sufficient numbers of suitably skilled, competent and experienced staff across all shifts?

 Supporting Notes